Subham-Maurya/ConsoleGroceryShop/README.md

 # ConsoleGroceryShop

-### Project Overview
-The Grocery Management Application utilizes Database Management Systems (DBMS) and ACID properties to ensure data integrity and transaction reliability.
-ACID principles, including Atomicity, Consistency, Isolation, and Durability, govern transactional behavior, guaranteeing data consistency and reliability.
-Conflicting transactions arise when multiple transactions modify the same data concurrently, while non-conflicting transactions operate independently.
-Commits finalize transactions, making changes permanent, while rollbacks reverse transaction effects in case of failure.
-This project exemplifies efficient transaction management, maintaining a seamless experience for customers and administrators in managing grocery store operations with reliability and integrity.

-## User Guide for Grocery Management Application
+## User Guide for Console Grocery Shop
-Welcome to the user guide for the Grocery Management Application.
+Welcome to the user guide for the Console Grocery Shop.
 This guide will help you navigate through the functionalities available in the application.

 ### Initial Options
 When you start the application, you will be presented with the following options: